CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-mv-cdn-2023/index.md

   hyperspectral images taken by the AVIRIS and HYPERION sensors to show the feasibility of the proposed schema.
-The comparison results have confirmed that our proposed schema outperforms the existing state-of-the-art algorithms on the three tested datasets, which demonstrates the broad adaptability and progressiveness of the proposal.
+The comparison results have confirmed that our proposed schema outperforms the existing state-of-the-art algorithms on the three tested datasets, which demonstrates the broad adaptability and progressiveness of the proposal.</div>
 tags:
 - changed sensitivity network
 - collaborative network member